Backdating benefit claims

-To claim backdated benefit complete the request for backdated benefit form (PDF, 55kb).
+To claim backdated benefit you need to complete the request for backdated benefit form.

 Working age customers

 If you can show continuous good cause for not claiming throughout the whole period it is possible to consider backdating your claim.
-Since April 2016 the maximum amount of time we can consider backdating your claim for Housing Benefit is one month.
-For Council Tax Reduction we can consider backdating your claim for up to 3 months.
+Since April 2016 the maximum amount of time we can consider backdating your claim for housing benefit is one month.
+For council tax discount we can consider backdating your claim for up to 3 months.

 You have to prove 'good cause' for not claiming earlier but we must take account of all the facts of your case.
 We must be satisfied that your circumstances during this time were such that any reasonable person of your age and experience would have failed to claim benefit.